grange85/ahfow-www/_posts/2023/2023-04-01-naomi-yang-s-new-film-selected-for-the-boston-independent-film-festival.md

 tags:
 - boston independent film festival
 - iffboston
-- never be a punching bag for novody
+- never be a punching bag for nobody
 - naomi yang
 ---
 Naomi's new film _Never Be a Punching Bag For Nobody_ had been selected for the [Boston Independent Film Festival](https://iffboston.org/series/the-festival/).
 The festival runs from the 26th April until the 3rd May.